learn-co-curriculum/dsc-spark-dataframes/README.md

 Let's investigate to see if there is any relationship between what month it is and the area of fire.

-First we'll group by the `month` column, then aggregate based on the mean of the `area` column for that group:
+First you will group by the `month` column, then aggregate based on the mean of the `area` column for that group:

 ```python